Perceptron Theory Can Predict the Accuracy of Neural Networks: Perceptron theory

-In the perceptron network, each output neuron detects the membership of the input pattern to one particular class.
-The synaptic weights of these neurons are a linear transformation of the inputs to the postsynaptic sums of the neurons.
-The classification is correct if the postsynaptic sum is the largest in the neuron that corresponds to the actual class of the input pattern.
+In the one-layer perceptron, the synaptic weights are a linear transformation of the inputs to the postsynaptic sums of the neurons.
+The classification is correct if the postsynaptic sum is the largest in the neuron that corresponds to the actual class of the input data sample.
 Up to date, the most complete version of a Gaussian theory of the perceptron was presented in \cite{Frady17}.
-By generalizing signal detection theory \cite{PetersonEtAl1954} and building on earlier work on how Gaussian distributions can be transformed \cite{Owen1980}, the work~\cite{Frady17} shows that if the input pattern belongs to one of $D$ classes, then the predicted accuracy, i.e. the probability that the perceptron output is the correct class, is given by
+By generalizing signal detection theory \cite{PetersonEtAl1954} and building on earlier work on how Gaussian distributions can be transformed \cite{Owen1980}, the work in~\cite{Frady17} shows that if the input data sample belongs to one of $D$ classes, then the predicted accuracy (denoted by $a$), i.e., the probability that the perceptron output ($\mbox{class}_{\texttt{out}}$) is the correct class ($\mbox{class}_{\texttt{inp}}$), is given by

 Here, $\Phi(x)$ is the cumulative Gaussian; $\mu_{h}$ and $\sigma_{h}$ denote mean and standard deviation of the postsynaptic sum of the output neuron that corresponds to the correct class; $\mu_{r}$ and $\sigma_{r}$ denote the mean and standard deviation of the postsynaptic sum for all other neurons.
-The formula describes the performance of all flavors of VSA frameworks~\cite{PlateTr, HDNP17, Kanerva09, Gallant13, KleykoHolographic2017, Rachkovskij2001, FradySDR2020}, and it also describes some types of ESNs~\cite{ESN03, ESNtut12}.
+The formula describes the performance of all flavors of HD/VSA models~\cite{PlateTr, HDNP17, Kanerva09, Gallant13, KleykoHolographic2017, Rachkovskij2001, FradySDR2020} and also describes some variants of ESNs~\cite{ESN03, ESNtut12}.